fc9734ygn/oddspot-app/README.md

 ## Tests:

-I haven't written any tests for the frontend as the features and designs have been changing a lot.
+I haven't written any tests for the frontend (but I did for the backend) as the features and designs have been changing a lot.
 Usually, in Android projects, I prioritize unit tests for the domain layer and E2E or integration tests (JUnit 4 or 5, Compose Rule/Espresso, MockK) and then I continue with unit tests for presentation and data layers (ViewModels and Repositories).